NordicCompBio/Feedback/README.md

 Got suggestions on how to improve and develop Nordic Computational Biology?
 There are several ways to share your input:

-1. You can fill out the form on our website: https://nordic-compbio.iscbsc.org/provide-feedback/ (If you are unable to access it in Chrome/Safari, try FireFox)
+1. You can fill out the form on our website: https://nordic-compbio.iscbsc.org/send-feedback/ (If you are unable to access it in Chrome/Safari, try FireFox)
 2. Send your input via our contact form, available on our website: https://nordic-compbio.iscbsc.org/contact/
 3. Share ideas and suggestions as Github [issues](https://github.com/NordicCompBio/Feedback/issues).
 4. Tag us in your post on social media; see links below.
+For hashtag, you can use #NordicCompBio.

 Thank you!